Dragon1 Open Standard: Architecture Principles

 Ask any architect how important enterprise architecture principles are.
 Most likely, the architect will find them very important.

-Ask any architect if ea principles at all are any effects, they likely will say no.
+Ask any architect if EA principles have any effects.
+They likely will say no.

 Dragon1 introduces principles as working mechanisms in order to make them much more effective.

-The mainstream notion of seeing principles as general rules and guidelines is not an effective way of working with principles.
+The mainstream notion of seeing principles as general rules and guidelines is ineffective in working with principles.

 This page describes the concept of Enterprise Architecture Principles as part of the Dragon1 Way of Thinking and as an intermediate result of the ongoing Ph.D/Research of Mark Paauwe.